Opentrons/Protocols/protocols/022548-1/README.md

 ---

 ### Protocol Steps
-1. This section should consist of a numerical outline of the protocol steps, somewhat analogous to the steps outlined by the user in their custom protocol submission.
-2. example step: Samples are transferred from the source tuberacks on slots 1-2 to the PCR plate on slot 3, down columns and then across rows.
-3. example step: Waste is removed from each sample on the magnetic module, ensuring the bead pellets are not contacted by the pipette tips.
+1. The binding buffer is distributed from the source wells to the target wells.
+2. The bead mix is mixed ten times.
+3. The bead mix is distributed from its source wells to its target wells.
+4. The mastermix is mixed a number of times according to the parameter.

 ### Process
 1. Input your protocol parameters above.